Student Information

 When space and staffing is available, Student Access Services can proctor an exam.
 However, this option cannot be guaranteed as it is based on the regular demand and schedule for Student Access Services testing services.

-Temporary Assistance
+Temporary Accommodations

-For students who require temporary assistance:
+For students who require temporary accommodations:

 Questions or Concerns at Any Point in the Semester